Coordinating curtains with your wall colours

 Best options for green walls

 Green is a great colour and offers a much wider visual range than others.
 To choose the right curtains to go with your green room you must first determine whether your green is warm or cool.
+And as always, neutrals never fail.
+Plus, it means you can redo the walls at a later date and your curtains will still be relevant.

 Medium-warm greens range from yellow-greens to dark olives and work well with charcoal grey curtains.
 For contrast try a pattern featuring a complementary colour in the violet spectrum.